klsdevops/klsdevops/Git/Dot-Git-Explained.md

           ```

           INITIALLY, THERE ARE NO FILES AVAILABLE UNDER /refs/
-          NOW LET'S ADD SOME FILES & MAKE A COMMIT
+          NOW LET'S ADD SOME FILES AND COMMIT TO THE REPOSITORY

           ```